 We have strict policies in place regarding the marine conservation projects we support.
 Our volunteers can be sure their contribution is supporting genuine conservation work, being done for the good of Africa’s marine wildlife.

 Why marine conservation?

-Over-fishing, poaching, pollution from cruise ships, plastic waste, and coral reef destruction are the main issues facing global marine wildlife, with estimates that 25% of all coral reefs worldwide are damaged beyond repair.
-Marine volunteers at our projects can be confident they are contributing to long term marine research projects, whilst having the exciting opportunity to observe magnificent ocean giants at close quarters, and dive in some of the world’s most incredible sites.
+Over-fishing, poaching, pollution from cruise ships, plastic waste, and coral reef destruction are the main issues facing global marine wildlife.
+It is estimated that 25% of all coral reefs worldwide are damaged beyond repair.
+A marine conservation volunteer at our projects can be confident they are contributing to long term marine research projects, whilst having the exciting opportunity to observe magnificent ocean giants at close quarters and dive in some of the world’s most incredible sites.